dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Which versions are being used by the current METplus release can be viewed by looking at either environment.yml or requirements.txt, both of which are found in the METplus/ directory.
-If the desire is to replicate all the packages employed by METplus, please refer to the "Instructions for the Conda Environment" section of the Contributor's Guide.
+If the desire is to replicate all the packages employed by METplus, please refer to :numref:`conda_env` of the Contributor's Guide.

 Description of Documentation Directories